neomedia6989/docs-2/docs/appboxes/kronos.md

 !!! danger "Create a Support Ticket Next"

     After claiming your Plex server, it is important that you **do ^^not^^ initiate any manual scans** as our autoscan system will ensure that everything is fully updated.
-Instead, we kindly ask that you create a support ticket on our Discord channel and include your time zone so that we can update the docker container accordingly.
+Instead, we kindly ask that you create a [support ticket](https://discord.com/channels/532304048200744982/921503213432242196) on our Discord channel.
+Please include your time zone so that we can update the docker container accordingly.
 This step is crucial to ensure that your server is up-to-date and running smoothly.

     We appreciate your cooperation and support in maintaining the quality of our service.

 ## Setting up Daily Restarts